 (4) Semele in Zurich.
 Cecilia at her funniest.

 (6) Il Trionfo del Tempo e del Disinganno.
 This was some of the most spectacular singing I've ever heard, but lost on other issues.

 (7) Rinaldo.
 This ended up at the bottom because of the competition.

 It is clear to me that I thoroughly enjoyed all six of these, and could rearrange this ranking a dozen different ways.
 Biggest surprise from the numeric scoring system: Griselda moved ahead of Ariodante and Xerxes.

 I think Baroque opera, particularly Handel opera, requires an enthusiasm for singing to overcome its limitations.
 Probably the greatest limitation is the presence of countertenors.
 A lot of people just don't like them.
-Notable in my list is that Trionfo and Rinaldo had no countertenors.
+Notable in my list is that Trionfo and Rinaldo, both from Zurich, had no countertenors.